Why do you need to seal stitch lines and seams?

 5m of light grey iron-on sealer tape, 20mm wide, set me back £10 on eBay.
 I don’t recall seeing colour options so I grabbed the grey roll.
 Later on I spotted a few different monochromatic shades.
 I probably would have purchased the darker grey or black for this garment if I’d taken the time to look around.

 After each piece of fabric is stitched together the seam allowance is pressed flat and the tape is ironed to the inside.
 The tape has two sides, a textured top side and thin sealer underside.
 As the tape heats up the sealant melts and becomes tacky.
 In its melted state it adheres to the seam, and as it cools and hardens it cements the bond.
 This finishes the seams and neatly seals the gaps created by contraction.

 Pay attention the heat of the iron to find a sweat spot that’s warm enough to melt the tape but not distort the fabric.
 I did a bunch of test pieces and noted the best iron setting.
 You’re only a hasty iron press away from melting your pieces, so it pays to take it slow.

 2. Turning corners

 You can apply the tape around a light curve.
 Or cut the tape and step around a tighter corner.

 3. Conserve your tape

-The instructions said to leave a bit of overhang over the edge of the seam and then trim.
+The sealant tape instructions said to leave a bit of hanging over the edge of the seam, and then trim.
 But I wasn’t too keen to bulk out the seam allowance and waste my precious tape.
-In the end I worked by ironing on the loose end, with the rest of the roll on the ironing board or in my pocket to keep it from rolling away.
+So I worked by pressing the tape straight from the roll, so I could trim it to length accurately.
+I tucked the roll in my pocket to keep it from rolling away.
 With one roll of tape I was able to seal the one entire jacket.